1.0 The Central Bank and Regulator Supervisor Forum (CERES)

 2.1 CERES Forum

 2.1(a) The CERES Forum portal, database and information sharing tools are in a secure facility.
-The FS-ISAC provides for authenticated and, when appropriate, anonymous, and confidential sharing between and among CERES Forum members.
-Members may share information associated with cyber incidents, threats, vulnerabilities, and resolutions or solutions associated with critical infrastructures and technologies.
-The information is shared securely via a portal among members of the CERES Forum (“Member”).
+The FS-ISAC provides for authenticated and, when appropriate, anonymous, and confidential sharing between and among CERES Forum Subscribers.
+Subscribers may share intelligence and information relevant to the CERES Forum provided here as strategic intelligence, financial sector resilience and cooperative defense, and Public-Private cooperation.
+All information is shared securely via a portal among Subscribers of the CERES Forum, in CERES Forum calls and meetings, and the CERES Forum mailing list.

 2.1(b) Terminology and Definitions:

 2.1(c) The database of information created may be augmented by information provided by commercial, government and other sources of relevant information.
-Information submitted by CERES Forum Members will not be shared with non-Members unless the CERES Forum Member indicates it is permissible to share the submitted information to other specified groups such as law enforcement, Country or National Level Security Organizations, critical infrastructure sectors, or with other affiliated entities that may enter into information sharing agreements with FS-ISAC.
+Information submitted by CERES Forum Subscribers will not be shared with non-Subscribers unless the CERES Forum Subscriber indicates it is permissible to share the submitted information to other specified groups such as law enforcement, country or national level security organizations, critical infrastructure sectors, or with other affiliated entities that may enter into information sharing agreements with FS-ISAC.

-2.1(d) Members will be limited to any central bank or entity with regulatory or supervisory responsibilities which meet the eligibility criteria established by FS-ISAC and the CERES Forum as defined in Section 3.1.
+2.1(d) Subscribership will be limited to any Central Bank and/or an entity with regulatory or supervisory responsibilities which meet the eligibility criteria established by FS-ISAC and the CERES Forum as defined in Section 3.1.

-2.1(e) Members will enroll by completing the appropriate CERES Forum Subscriber Application, accepting the CERES Forum Subscriber Agreement, and paying any applicable annual fee.
-Members and their Access Coordinators (users) abide by the CERES Forum Subscriber Agreement and these Rules.
+2.1(e) Subscribers will enroll by completing the appropriate CERES Forum Subscriber Application, accepting the CERES Forum Agreement, and paying any applicable annual fee.
+Subscribers and their Access Coordinators abide by the CERES Forum Agreement, EULA and these Rules.

 2.1(f) The CERES Forum will be governed and managed by FS-ISAC under the processes and authorities established in the by-laws of FS-ISAC and CERES Forum Charter.

-2.2(a) Submission Anonymity: Faith that submissions will pose no competitive threat and will be without attribution to the originating Member if the submission is submitted anonymously.
+2.2(a) Submission Anonymity: Faith that submissions will pose no competitive threat and will be without attribution to the originating Subscriber if the submission is submitted anonymously.

 2.2(b) Authenticated Sharing of Information: The CERES Forum structure will allow certain information, such as events, incidents, threats, vulnerabilities, resolutions and solutions, to be shared in an authenticated, anonymous and private manner.
 Recipients of alerts are confident information is from an authorized and vetted source.

-3.1(a) Membership is open to the entities below, provided they are not subject to international sanctions or other special designated nationals lists.
+3.1(a) Subscribership is open to the entities below, provided they are not subject to international sanctions or other special designated nationals lists.

 3.1(b) Other Requirements:

-3.1(c) FS-ISAC reviews the application and verifies the applicant through appropriate regulatory or other sources.
-For institutions or associations that do not have a U.S. presence, FS-ISAC will verify the applicant is not on an OFAC sanctions list.
-For applications that FS-ISAC cannot verify or if there are questions regarding eligibility, FS-ISAC will conduct an internal review for an eligibility decision.
+3.1(c) FS-ISAC reviews the application and verifies the applicant through a variety of sources including OFAC Sanctions database and other relevant information sources.
+If there are questions regarding eligibility, FS-ISAC may require further information and/or conduct an internal review for an eligibility decision.

 3.2 Enrollment Process and Procedures

-3.2(a) An organization wishing to become a Member in the CERES Forum may obtain all relevant information including these Rules and the CERES Forum Subscriber Agreement from firstname.lastname@example.org.
-CERES Forum Subscriber Agreement acceptance and any banking account information to facilitate any payment of fees may be made through DocuSign.
+3.2(a) An organization wishing to become a Subscriber in the CERES Forum may obtain all relevant information including these Rules, the CERES Forum Agreement and EULA at FS-ISAC Terms.
+CERES Forum Agreement acceptance and information to facilitate any payment of fees will be made through DocuSign.

-3.2(d) CERES Forum Members will not be entitled to a refund of any fees.
+3.2(d) CERES Forum Subscribers will not be entitled to a refund of any fees.

-4.1(a) FS-ISAC will contact the Primary Contact to activate the account once the Subscriber Agreement is fully executed and any applicable fee payments are received.
-The Primary Contact will receive the Member’s access credentials.
+4.1(a) FS-ISAC will contact the Primary Contact to activate the account once the Agreement is fully executed to provide the Primary Contact access credentials.

 4.2 User Hardware and Software Requirements

 4.2(a) There are no special hardware or software requirements to use the database.
-A Member must have the capability to securely access the Internet.
+A Subscriber or User must have the capability to securely access the Internet.

 4.3 CERES Forum Portal Access Credentials

-4.3(a) Access credentials are issued to the Members’ Access Coordinators.
-Credentials are allocated to individuals as determined by the Member and are tracked and monitored for use.
-Once authenticated, the Member User may submit an incident anonymously or with attribution.
+4.3(a) Access credentials are issued to the Subscribers’ Access Coordinators.
+Credentials are allocated to individuals as determined by the Subscriber and are tracked and monitored for use.
+Once authenticated, the User may submit an incident anonymously or with attribution.
 Credentials allow access to the CERES Forum databases and search functions.
-It is the responsibility of the Member’s Primary Contact to manage and maintain internal control and the status of these credentials.
+It is the responsibility of the Subscriber’s Primary Contact to manage and maintain internal control and the status of these credentials.

 4.4 Credential Revocation Procedures